-Algeria isn't known as a shopping destination — and that's part of the charm.
-Unlike the heavily commercialized souks of Marrakech, shopping in Algeria is about discovering authentic, handcrafted goods at honest prices.
-Tourist markup is minimal because there are so few tourists.
-Here's what to look for.
+Algeria isn't considered a shopping destination but that might work to your advantage.
+Unlike the heavily commercialized souks of Marrakech, shopping in Algeria is about discovering authentic, handcrafted goods.
+And, the tourist price markup is minimal because there are so few tourists.

 Best Things to Buy